-By failing to report your receipts of these requests, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
-We therefore charge you with five violations of Section 760.5 of the Regulations.
+By failing to report your receipts of these requests, described in Table B, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
+We therefore charge you with two violations of Section 760.5 of the Regulations.

-Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an order imposing administrative sanctions.
+Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an order imposing administrative sanctions.3 b.
+Denial of export privileges (see §764.3(a)(2) of the Regulations); and/or c.
+Exclusion from practice before BIS (see §764.3(a)(3) of the Regulations).

-&lt;sup>3 Administrative sanctions may include any or all of the following:
+3 Administrative sanctions may include any or all of the following: